OckermanSethGVSU/CIS163Projects/VirtualChangeJarATM/README.md

 This is the frontend and backend for a Virtual change jar.
 It functions similarly to a piggy bank and holds relevant data and performs operations on that data.
 It also can load and save change jars.
-Video Demo of Junit tests and GUI are included